dom38/bootstrap-cloud/README.md

 1. Login using your credentials, or the admin credentials `argocd login {The address}`
 1. Fetch the contexts of the deployed clusters from the gcloud console using `gcloud container clusters get-credentials {Cluster name} --region {region}`
 1. Add each context using `argocd add cluster {context name} --name {A short name}`
-1. Enable clusterApplications in [the core values file](core/values.yaml) and ArgoCD will deploy applications on your new GCP clusters.
+1. Enable clusterOperators and clusterApplications in [the core values file](core/values.yaml) and ArgoCD will deploy applications on your new GCP clusters.

 TODO:

 - Automate clusters being added to ArgoCD.
 This will require:
   - Credentials for ArgoCD to auth to GCP
   - External Secrets Operator to fetch the existing secret and restructure it to what Argo needs
-- Tidy up the values and templates